si/readme/README.md

 The expected audience are new starters but not exclusively - it can be referred to by direct reports, peers and seniors to hold me accountable.

 In the true nature of transparency and sharing, I’ve open-sourced this in Git with some geeky Markdown.
-This way all the change history is available along the ability for shared modifications.
-Plus I get to stretch my tech skills beyond another document.
+This way all the change history is available along with the ability for shared modifications.
+Plus I get to stretch my tech skills beyond Yet-Another-Office-Doc.
 You might also notice I like lists.

 ## About Me